All Articles

 Closeup of crops on a farm

-Moving away from the city life’s hustle and bustle to build a custom home on acreage is a dream many share.
-Buy land, build a house, live happily ever after.
-While the concept is simple, the process can be daunting.
-We’d like to give you an overview of what it takes to make this dream come true.
+Moving away from the hustle and bustle of city life to buy land and build a custom home on acreage is a dream many share.
+While the concept is simple, the process can be daunting without the right information or support.

 First, you’ll need to purchase the land for your future homesite.
-Texas Farm Credit’s mortgage division can finance anywhere from 5 to 100 acres with the loan process basically remaining the same.
-Meaning you’ll need a minimum of 15 to 20 percent as a down payment, as well as cash to cover the closing costs.
+Texas Farm Credit’s mortgage division can finance anywhere from 5 to 100 acres.
+The loan process will remain basically the same: you’ll need a minimum of 15 to 20 percent as a down payment, as well as cash to cover the closing costs.

-Traditionally the next step after the land purchase is designing your home, selecting your builder, and obtaining a final construction bid.
-We encourage customers to spend time shopping builders to find the one that’s right for you.
+Next steps include designing your home, selecting your builder, and obtaining a final construction bid.
+We encourage customers to shop around for builders to find the one that’s right for you.
 You’ll be working closely as they build your home, so you want to feel comfortable with their communication style, work ethic, and trustworthiness.

-Once you find the right builder, it’s time to start building.
-To do that you, need to apply for an interim construction loan.
+Once you find the right one, it’s time to start building — which means it’s time to apply for an interim construction loan.
 Construction loans are typically set up to cover the project’s entire cost, including the land and home construction.
-To close on this loan, you’re responsible for another down payment and set of closing costs.
-Depending on the equity in your property, you may be able to roll the down payment and the closings cost in with your construction loan.

-You should know that an interim construction loan is very unique – unlike traditional mortgage loans where the entire loan amount is advanced upfront to pay the sellers.
-Construction loans payout in draws.
 For instance, the first draw on your loan may be to pay off the existing land loan.
-Another example would be after pouring the foundation and completing framing, your builder would apply for a draw of funds to cover that cost.
+Then after pouring the foundation and completing framing, your builder would apply for a draw of funds to cover that cost.

 In other words, we make it simple.